lhermann/langify-docs/authorization.md

 +20 | A chapter/article where your contribution was more than 50% was released
-+100 | Confirmed translator of a book in this area +200 | Confirmed professional translator in this area +500 | Confirmed proofreader of a book in this area
--1 | Down vote
++100 | Confirmed translator of a book in this area +200 | Confirmed professional translator in this area +500 | Confirmed proofreader/amender of a book in this area -1 | Down vote
 -2 | Reviewer declined improvement, translation or comment (except for Mentors) -1 | Roll back of an improvement